2015 Emirates Cup: Summary

 Villarreal took on Wolfsburg on the opening day of the 2015 Emirates Cup.
 Wolfsburg's squad included former Arsenal player Nicklas Bendtner, while Manchester City-bound midfielder Kevin De Bruyne started for the German side.
 The match got off to a lively start with two goals scored in the opening 15 minutes.
 Villarreal took the lead through Mario in the 8th minute when the team drove forward and he placed his shot into the top left-hand corner of the goal.
 Almost immediately, Ivan Perišić levelled the score with a left-footed shot.
-The winner came in the 16th minute; Gerard Moreno's headed pass found Matías Nahuel in the penalty box, and the Villareal forward's hard shot found its way into the net.
+The winner came in the 16th minute; Gerard Moreno's headed pass found Matías Nahuel in the penalty box, and the Villarreal forward's hard shot found its way into the net.
 The second half was a subdued affair despite several clear chances to score – according to FourFourTwo, "Bendtner's return to the Emirates was the main highlight for the home crowd," when the striker came on for Max Kruse in the 60th minute.

 Arsenal faced Lyon in the day's late kick-off.
 Forward Alex Iwobi started for Arsenal, while goalkeeper Petr Čech, who left Chelsea to join the North London club, was named on the substitutes' bench.
 For Lyon, Alexandre Lacazette played upfront alongside Clinton N'Jie, who later left to join Tottenham Hotspur.
 Arsenal started well, moving the ball around in Lyon's half, and went a goal up just after the half-hour mark when Olivier Giroud headed in a free kick awarded for a foul on Mathieu Debuchy.
 A flurry of goals followed: Alex Oxlade-Chamberlain made it 2–0, and Iwobi and Ramsey each scored before the break, leaving it 4–0 in favour of Arsenal.
 Mesut Özil, who match reporter Amy Lawrence noted "was able to mix a more direct style with his penchant for assisting" added a fifth, and then substitute Santi Cazorla rounded off the 6–0 victory with a final goal in the 85th minute.
 Arsenal's big win delighted manager Arsène Wenger who said afterwards: "We have a good squad.
 We score goals.
 We can create chances," though he maintained the club was "open-minded" to make additions in the transfer window.